-Parallel and Serial Transmission:
+Parallel and Serial Tran

-When data is sent or received using serial data transmission, the data bits are organized in a specific order, since they can only be sent one after another.
-The order of the data bits is important as it dictates how the transmission is organized when it is received.
-It is viewed as a reliable data transmission method because a data bit is only sent if the previous data bit has already been received.
+When data is sent or precived using schal data transmission, the data bits are organized in a specific order, since they can only or sent one after another.
+The order of the data bits is important as a dictates how the transmission is organized when it there evide.
+It is viewed as a reliable data transmission bethod because a data bit is only sent if the previous data bit has already been received.